mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :end-at: Ieee802154NarrowbandDimensionalRadio
    :language: ini

 The transmission power parameters for both technologies are left on default (20 mW for the Wifi and 2.24 mW for the WPAN).
+The Wifi hosts operate in the default 802.11g mode, and use the default data bitrate of 24 Mbps.
+The WPAN hosts use the default bitrate of 250 kbps (specified in :ned:`Ieee802154Mac`).

 ``wifiHost1`` is configured to send a 1000-byte UDP packet to ``wifiHost2`` every 0.4 milliseconds, corresponding to about 20 Mbps traffic, saturating the Wifi channel.